 G2A has been around for some time now, and it certainly is not the only website of its nature.

 To be honest, understanding G2A is not all that difficult.
 As a matter of fact, it works a lot like Ebay, or Kinguin for that matter.
 The main goal of G2A is to provide the platform for the sellers and buyers, to be able to sell and buy respectively.

 Users can buy all sorts of PC games as well as Windows keys and different softwares.

-To make things clear, it should be mentioned that people running G2A do not sell the keys themselves.
+One thing I must mention is that people running G2A do not sell the keys themselves.
 They are just providing a platform for all the activity to take place.
 All the user needs to do is buy the key, wait for the email, and then activate the key for its relevant platform.

 Now you might be wondering just how exactly the prices of these keys can be so cheap?

 Well, the sellers on G2A look for the regions where a certain game is being sold for the cheapest possible price, and then buy the keys in bulk, and then sell them at a higher price for the sake of profit.

 The price they sell a game at is still cheaper than what the gamers would have to pay if they buy the game from the platforms like Steam, UPlay, or Origins for that matters.

 As you can see in picture above, buying the Rocket League from G2A would cost you even less than 8 euros.

 That being said, there is room for scam in G2A considering so many sellers in the market, and keeping track of every seller is not as easy.